zonder12120/go-redmine-tg-notify/README.md

 ### Time Management
-- **Work Time Check:** Verifies if the current time falls within working hours.
+- **Work Time Check:** Check if the time is within work hours, including holidays.
-- **Holidays:** Integrates with Google Calendar to check for holidays.
+- **Off hours changes:** Collects the numbers of tasks that had changes during off-hours.

 Feel free to contribute, fork, or suggest improvements.
 Your feedback is valuable in making this bot more efficient and user-friendly.
 For further assistance or to report issues, please contact via Telegram: [@danek_kulikov](https://t.me/danek_kulikov)